korenkonder/MMPlusMods/README.md

 ## Sprite Draw Limit
 Breaks limit for Sprite Draw.
 (Prevents displaying of mess on screen if too many sprites are shown)

+## SSAA Enable
+Name tells it.
+It enables SSAA in-game.
+3D stuff will be rendered at twice the native resolution.